 A longer life

-A new study shows that drinking tea can help fight heart disease, improve your brain power, lower the risk of heart attacks and strokes and make you feel more alert and cheerful!
+One study showed that drinking tea can help fight heart disease, improve your brain power, lower the risk of heart attacks and strokes and make you feel more alert and cheerful!

-Dr Carrie Ruxton, who carried out the study, found that the caffeine in tea (and coffee) has antioxidants which give these health benefits.
-According to this study, you’ll get these benefits if you drink up to 8 cups of tea (or 4 cups of coffee) per day.
+Dr Carrie Ruxton – a dietician who conducted a review of 47 published studies – found that the caffeine in tea (and coffee) has antioxidants which give these health benefits.
+According to this study, you’ll get these benefits if you drink up to eight cups of tea (or four cups of coffee) per day.

 Boosts your concentration